Katie-Frank/combinedevents/README.md

 **combinedevents** is an R package to calculate scores and marks for track and field combined events competitions.
-The functions included in the package are based on the “IAAF Scoring Tables for Combined Events”.
+The functions included in this package are based on the scoring tables for combined events set forth by the International Association of Athletics Federation (2001).

-The scoring tables are available for download as a PDF:
+These scoring tables are available for download as a PDF:

   - Go to the [Technical Information Section of the World Athletics Website](https://www.worldathletics.org/about-iaaf/documents/technical-information)